dd32/td-gh-ex/readme.txt

 Web Font Loader Copyright (c) 2010 Adobe Systems Incorporated, Google Incorporated.
 Licensed under the Apache License, Version 2.0

+Keyboard Accessible Dropdown Menus
+Copyright 2013 Amy Hendrix (email : amy@amyhendrix.net), Graham Armfield (email : graham.armfield@coolfields.co.uk)
+License: MIT

 (Bunny.js is the themes supporting file for Spritely and Arctext.)

 Images
-All images are in the public domain. http://creativecommons.org/publicdomain/zero/1.0/ All images except the sun and the easter eggs where made by and released into the public domain by the theme author.
+All images except the menu icon are public domain.
+All images except the menu icon, the sun and the easter eggs were made by and released into the public domain by the theme author.

+The mobile menu icon was created from the Font Awesome font, licensed under SIL OFL 1.1.

 Sun: http://openclipart.org/detail/170678/weather-icon---thunder-by-gnokii-170678
 Eggs:
 http://openclipart.org/detail/191742/blue-lace-easter-egg-by-scout-191742
 http://openclipart.org/detail/77473/easter-egg-green-by-shokunin
 http://openclipart.org/detail/192498/happy-easter-sign-by-chad78-192498